 During 2016, \$652,000 of previously closed branch buildings and land was reclassified to OREO from premises held for sale.
 There was no deterioration or further write-down of these properties.
-Under ASC Topic 360, there is a one year maximum holding period to classify premises as held for sale.
-We remain aggressive in the identification, quantification and resolution of problem loans and assets.

 Total non-performing assets, excluding all loans acquired and foreclosed assets covered by FDIC loss share agreements, increased by \$5.9 million from December 31, 2014, to December 31, 2015.
 During 2015, \$6.1 million of previously closed branch buildings and land was reclassified to OREO from premises held for sale.
 There was no deterioration or further write-down of these properties.
 This increase was partially offset by the reduction in other foreclosed assets of \$6.0 million.
 Total non-performing loans increased by \$5.9 million from December 31, 2014 to December 31, 2015.